netascode/ansible-dc-vxlan/SECURITY.md

 ## Reporting a Bug

-The `netascode_dc_vxlan` team and community take all security bugs in `netascode_dc_vxlan` seriously.
-Thank you for improving the security of `netascode_dc_vxlan`.
+The `ansible-dc-vxlan` team and community take all security bugs in `ansible-dc-vxlan` seriously.
+Thank you for improving the security of `ansible-dc-vxlan`.
 We appreciate your efforts and responsible disclosure and will make every effort to acknowledge your contributions.

 Report security bugs by emailing `oss-security@cisco.com`.